anthonyharrison/sbom4python/README.md

 This tool is meant to support software development and security audit functions.
 However the usefulness of the tool is dependent on the SBOM data which is provided to the tool.
 Unfortunately, the tool is unable to determine the validity or completeness of such a SBOM file; users of the tool are therefore reminded that they should assert the quality of any data which is provided to the tool.

+The `--requirement` option will only process modules in the file which have pinned versions.
+Any modules which not specify a version will be ignored.

 When processing and validating licenses, the application will use a set of synonyms to attempt to map some license identifiers to the correct [SPDX License Identifiers](https://spdx.org/licenses/).
 However, the user of the tool is reminded that they should assert the quality of any data which is provided by the tool particularly where the license identifier has been modified.